 - Wi-Fi: Free for guests throughout.

 - Parking: Enough free and secure parking behind the front gates.

 - How to Book: Booking.com will have the best rates.

 - Phone: (689) 87 23 33 25

 Moorea Beach Lodge – Amenities

-- Pool: Perhaps a little surprisingly there is no pool, whereas some resorts of this size and standard do provide one.
+- Pool: Perhaps a little surprisingly, there is no pool.

 - Spa & Fitness Center: Not expected or provided in this sort of boutique lodge.

 - Activities: Free rental of bicycles, kayaks, and snorkeling gear.